OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective: Related Work

 \textbf{Methods.}\quad Apart from recurrent~\cite{wang2025MonoMRN} and multi-view SSC methods~\cite{multiViewSSC_1, song2024cohff, wei2023surroundocc,guo2025sgformer}, single-view SSC was pioneered by MonoScene~\cite{monoscene}, which bridges 2D and 3D representations through an optics-inspired feature projection and a 3D context relation prior.
 Recent advancements have explored diverse feature representations to bridge 2D image cues with volumetric representations, broadly categorized into planar and voxel-based approaches \cite{xu2025survey}.

 In particular, planar representations, such as bird's-eye-view (BEV) \cite{li2022bevformer} or tri-perspective views (TPV), enable compact feature aggregation and long-range context modeling.
 TPVFormer~\cite{huang2023tpvformer} introduces the TPV framework with perpendicular planes and a transformer encoder for lifting multi-view features into semantic occupancy grids, while DISC~\cite{liu2025disc} extends BEV with discriminative queries and dual-attention decoders to disentangle instance-scene contexts for category-specific interactions.
-Building on hybrid designs, CGFormer~\cite{cgformer} fuses voxel and TPV spaces via context-aware queries and 3D deformable cross-attention, enhancing depth-aware aggregation for superior fidelity.
+Building on hybrid designs, CGFormer~\cite{cgformer} fuses voxel and TPV spaces via context-aware queries and 3D deformable cross-attention, enhancing depth-aware aggregation forsuperior fidelity.

 In contrast, voxel-based methods directly operate on 3D grids for fine-grained occupancy and semantics.
 Two-stage transformers like VoxFormer~\cite{li2023voxformer} and VisHall3D~\cite{lu2025vishall3d} employ sparse queries from depth priors followed by densification or visibility-aware decoupling to handle visible and occluded regions, respectively.
 Symphonies~\cite{symphonies} refines voxel queries with class-centric instance propagation for dynamic 2D-3D reasoning, whereas SOAP~\cite{soap} incorporates adaptive decoders drawing from semantic repositories.
+Notably, many of these methods~\cite{li2023voxformer, symphonies, cgformer, liu2025disc} apply depth estimation to initialize voxel proposals as geometric priors.